The Mount Sinai Hospital was recently ranked by Newsweek magazine as #2 in the world specializing in liver diseases and digestive diseases.

 Mount Sinai Milestones in Liver Treatments

-Ever since Hans Popper, MD, regarded as the father of hepatology, joined the Icahn School of Medicine at Mount Sinai faculty in 1957, Mount Sinai has been a leader in the diagnosis and treatment of liver disease.
+Mount Sinai has been a leader in the diagnosis and treatment of liver disease since 1957, when Hans Popper, MD, regarded as the father of hepatology, joined the Icahn School of Medicine at Mount Sinai faculty.

 Our physicians and researchers have made discoveries and advances in many areas of liver disease, such as: